Björn Dunkerbeck takes a record 42nd world title!

-At 46, the windsurfing legend is crowned Speed Windsurfing World Champion after winning the Dunkerbeck GPS Speed Challenge, an ISWC event, in Fuerteventura on Sunday.
+At 46, windsurfing legend Björn Dunkerbeck is crowned Speed Windsurfing World Champion after winning the Dunkerbeck GPS Speed Challenge, an ISWC event, in Fuerteventura on Sunday.

 It’s his first world title since 2011 – but his 42nd in total, a number that makes him the athlete with the most world titles, all sports included.

-Björn Dunkerbeck triumphed at the Dunkerbeck GPS Speed Challenge, an official ISWC speed windsurfing championship held at the Matas Blanca beach of Costa Calma, Pajara, on the Canary Island Fuerteventura, from June 1-5.
+Björn triumphed at the GPS Speed Challenge, an official ISWC speed windsurfing championship held at the Matas Blanca beach of Costa Calma, Pajara, on the Canary Island Fuerteventura, from June 1-5.

 “Winning always feels good and I have been doing it for a long time,” said the Dutch-Danish champion.